stonewell/pymterm/docs/usage.md

                         the terminal color theme
-  -d, --debug           show debug information in log file and console -dd, --debug_more     show more debug information in log file and console --config CONFIG       show more debug information in log file and console --render {cairo,pygame,native,kivy,console}
+  -d, --debug           show debug information in log file and console -dd, --debug_more     show more debug information in log file and console --config CONFIG       use the give file as config file, otherwise will find pymterm.json in current directory as config file
+  --render {cairo,pygame,native,kivy,console}
                         choose a render system --font_file FONT_FILE